 Within each Rule Type (Set and Surcharge as described above), you are able to define a specific order in which your rules are processed.
 This option is less common so disabled by default but can be enabled under Shipping Rules > Settings > Apply Actions by setting the “Rule Processing Order” option to “Yes.”
 With this enabled, you’ll see several additional fields in the Advanced Actions panel on each of your Shipping Rules.
 Instructions on How to Use Rule Processing Order.

 - Rule Processing Order The order in which you wish rules to be processed.
 Set a number between 0 and 999 where 0 will be processed first and 999 processed last.
 The numbers you set on your rules do not need to be sequential.

-- Stop Further Rule Processing With this option selected, if the Conditions for this Carrier Rule are met and therefore the rule is processed, no further rules will be processed.
+- Stop Further Rule Processing With this option selected, if the Conditions for this Shipping Rule are met and therefore the rule is processed, no further rules will be processed.

 - Overwrite Set Rate By default, Set rules are cumulative (that is, if you have multiple rules setting rates the result will be the sum of the rates set for all applied rules).
 With this option selected, if multiple Set rules apply to a certain shipment, you can tell ShipperHQ that this rule will override all previously processed Set rules.

-If a carrier rules does not seem to be working, here are our recommendations:
+If a shipping rule does not seem to be working, here are our recommendations:

 - Go check all the conditions in the rule and ensure you are happy they will match